The Word You Keep Reaching For

 Araújo and colleagues at Tufts University, publishing in the Journal of the American College of Cardiology, measured cardiometabolic health across five markers: blood pressure, blood glucose, cholesterol, waist circumference, and BMI — all in healthy ranges, without medication.
 Of American adults, 6.8% qualified.
 The remaining 93.2% were suboptimal on at least one marker, and most on several.

-Sit with that.
 Ninety-three point two percent.

 This is not a statistic about disease.
 It is a statistic about the biological foundation Aristotle identified as prerequisite for flourishing.
 Nearly everyone is missing it.
-The "normal" American body is not a body at baseline.
+The "normal" body is not a body at baseline.
 It is a body in some stage of metabolic compromise, operating below the threshold that a Greek philosopher twenty-four centuries ago recognized as the floor — not the ceiling — of a good life.

 That is what this series is about.
 Not transhumanism.
 Not biohacking fantasies.
 Not going beyond human.
 Going back to human.
 The full version.
+The version you already sense is possible because you have tasted it.

 There is a distinction in the medical and philosophical literature between therapy and enhancement.
 Therapy moves you from pathological to baseline.
 Enhancement moves you from baseline to something beyond.
 The categories seem clean.
 They are not.